hermescenter/gdpr.observer/README.md

 Input Lists are the lists of websites and it's associated metadata, by default categorized by Country, that can be generated from Raw Files present in the rawlists\ directory:

 ```
-# See lists of DE rawlist
+# See lists of Germany rawlist.
+You can build new lists.
 ls rawlists\
-head -4 rawlists/DE
+head -4 rawlists/DE.txt
 ```

-#### OpenGraph Enrichment from RawLists
+# OpenGraph Enrichment from RawLists

 Raw Files are automatically enriched with additional metadata using the [OpenGraph protocol](https://ogp.me), GeoIP and DNS reserve.